xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 We can see that each ACL applied on egress is counted once per application.
 It exceeds a single bank capability so it spreads between bank #3 and bank #7.

 In summary, we are sharing the ACL on ingress but not on egress.
-On egress, the entries used in the iTCAM are the multiplication of the ACEs count by the number of times the ACL is applied.
+On egress, the entries used in the iTCAM are the multiplication of the ACE count by the number of times the ACL is applied.

 ### Unique interface-based ACLs

-The scale mentioned earlier (31 ACLs ingress and 255 ACLs egress) can be seen as too restrictive for some specific use-cases.
+The scale mentioned earlier (31 ACLs ingress and 255 ACLs egress) can be seen as too restrictive for some use-cases.
 We added the capability to extend this scale with a specific hardware profile:

 <div class="highlighter-rouge">
 <pre class="highlight">